AI Innovation Strategy

 When different teams pursue AI independently, organisations waste effort, miss opportunities for shared infrastructure, and create confusion about direction.
 Strategy requires coordination, even if execution stays distributed.

-The biggest barriers to AI adoption in most organisations are not technical.
-They are human: culture, capability, trust, and change.
-Strategies that focus only on what to implement, not on how to bring people along, rarely land as intended.
+The biggest barriers to AI adoption in most organisations are human ones: culture, capability, trust, and change.
+Strategies that attend to what to implement while neglecting how to bring people along rarely land as intended.

 Building the roadmap

-A roadmap is not a list of projects.
-It is a structured picture of where you are going, what you need to build along the way, and how you will know you are making progress.
+A roadmap sets out where you are going, what you need to build along the way, and how you will know you are making progress.
+A list of projects is not enough.
 For AI innovation, that means being honest about your starting point and realistic about what is achievable.

 Building the foundation